monajemi/datascience/pages/attitude-of-a-data-scientist-tukey-original.md

 We need to face up to the <em>need for both indication and conclusion in the same analysis</em>.
 Appearances which are not established as of definite sign, for example, are not all of a muchness.
-Some are so weak as to be better forgotten, others approach the borders of establishment so closely as warrant immediate and ac tive following up.
-And the gap between what is required for an interesting indi cation and for a conclusion widens as the structure of the data becomes more complex.
+Some are so weak as to be better forgotten, others approach the borders of establishment so closely as warrant immediate and active following up.
+And the gap between what is required for an interesting indication and for a conclusion widens as the structure of the data becomes more complex.
 <br>
 We need to face up to the need for <em>a free use of ad hoc and informal procedures in seeking indications</em>.
 At those times when our purpose is to ask the data what